yuntianhe2abc/name-matching-app/README.md

 - Carefully designed prompt.
 - Error handling and retries for OpenAI API calls.
 - Post Validation of OpenAI responses against the provided list of names.

+# OpenQuery - Handle any question on people collection

+### Example queries:

+I want a chinese girl.
+I want a female name.
+I want a peoson whose first name is Pierce